Undergraduate Program Administrator

 Common Placement Issues

 - Are your math skills particularly rusty after not taking a math course your senior year or spending a gap year in Albania?

 - What do your various test scores say about your current math knowledge?
 Were they perhaps inflated through the intervention of Kaplan or Princeton Review?
 Or deflated because you had a 103° fever when you took the AP exam?

-- Most freshman quickly find their math courses to be much more time-consuming and demanding than anticipated even if they are in the right course.
-You will likely find that you have to make big adjustments in how you study and in how you manage your time.
+- Most students quickly find that university-level courses are much more time-consuming than anticipated even if they are in the right course.
+Compared to high school you will likely find that you have to make big adjustments in how you study and in how you manage your time.
 So think about your priorities carefully.
 Why are you taking a math course?
 Do you just love math?
 (Thank you!)
 Will math be an important tool in your later course work at Princeton?
 Are you just dutifully fulfilling a requirement?

 - Leave some room in your life so you can take advantage of unexpected opportunities!
 You'll be finding out a lot about Princeton during the first few weeks of the semester.
 Be ambitious with your initial choices, but be ready to re-evaluate and adjust if it turns out that you're in over your head.
 Talk to your Director of Studies or Director of Student Life about prioritizing and fine-tuning your life if you find yourself overwhelmed.